-The appellation named after the 1,912-metre-high Mont Ventoux is located in the southern part of the Rhône wine-growing region.
-Until the 2008 vintage, the appellation was called Côtes du Ventoux (the reason for the renaming is to make it more clearly identifiable for the consumer).
-In 1951, the area was elevated to VDQS and finally to AOC in 1973.
-The vineyards cover some 7,700 hectares of vineyards in 51 communes on the left bank of the Rhône in the Département of Vaucluse between Vaison-la-Romaine in the north and Apt in the south.
-Viticulture already existed here in the first century BC, as evidenced by excavations near Mazan.
-In the Middle Ages, the quality standard was raised by the large monasteries, especially during the presence of the Popes in Avignon from 1309 to 1414.
-The wine was also supplied to the French royal houses.
+Named after the 1,912-metre-high Mont Ventoux, this appellation is located in the southern section of the Rhône wine-growing region.
+Until the 2008 vintage, the designation was Côtes du Ventoux (the reason for the renaming is clearer identification for consumers).
+The area was elevated to VDQS in 1951 and to AOC in 1973.
+The vineyards cover around 7,700 hectares of vines in 51 communes on the left bank of the Rhône in the department of Vaucluse between Vaison-la-Romaine in the north and Apt in the south.
+Viticulture existed here as early as the first century BC, as evidenced by excavations near Mazan.
+In the Middle Ages, the quality standard was raised by the great monasteries, especially during the presence of the popes in Avignon from 1309 to 1414.
+Wine was also supplied to the French royal houses.